 RG, total differential, and intermediate differential are the three parameters that allow us to accurately classify the potential dynamic strength of a bowling ball’s core.
 The other factor that can influence the core’s dynamic strength is its actual geometric shape, which can have an effect on how significantly the ball’s mass properties change when they are drilled.
 Some balls are designed so that a skilled ball driller can dramatically change the as-drilled RGs and differentials using different layout techniques, while other balls are designed so that the undrilled mass properties are maintained as much as possible after the holes have been drilled.
 These are simply two opposite approaches to core design; one is not inherently better than the other.

-The main body of our ball reviews are comprised of our testing notes for the ball.
+The main body of a BTM ball review is comprised of our testing notes for the ball.
 Generally speaking, we try to discuss the reactions seen by each tester on each of the test oil patterns, along with any subjective observations from the testers.
-Also, this is where we discuss the various surface adjustments that were made to the test balls to achieve the best reaction on each of the patterns.
+We also discuss the various surface adjustments that were made to the test balls to achieve the best reaction on each pattern.

 Performance ratings